RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Run in background (while game is launched)** _(Windows only)_

 This is really a last-resort setting if ES-DE freezes when launching games.
 This issue seems to only occur on Windows 8.1 and older but that's not fully confirmed.
 ES-DE will behave a bit strange with this option enabled so keep it disabled unless you absolutely need it.

+**Upscale video frame rate to 60 FPS (FFmpeg)**

+With this option enabled, videos with lower frame rates than 60 FPS, such as 24 and 30 will get upscaled to 60 FPS.
+This results in slightly smoother playback for some videos.
+There is a small performance hit from this option, so on slower machines it may be necessary to disable it for fluent video playback.
+This setting has no effect when using the VLC video player.

 **Per game launch command override**